-On the Closing Date, we expect to issue the Class 1M-1, Class 1M-2, Class 1M-2A, Class 1M-2F, Class 1M-2I, Class 1M-2B, Class 2B, Class 2M-1, Class 2M-2, Class 2M-2A, Class 2M-2F, Class 2M-2I, Class 2M-2B and Class 2B Notes, and we expect to offer the Class 1M-1, Class 1M-2, Class 1B, Class 2M-1, Class 2M-2 and Class 2B Notes (the "Offered Notes").
+On the Closing Date, we expect to issue the Class 1M-1, Class 1M-2, Class 1M-2A, Class 1M-2F, Class 1M-2I, Class 1M-2B, Class 1B, Class 2M-1, Class 2M-2, Class 2M-2A, Class 2M-2F, Class 2M-2I, Class 2M-2B and Class 2B Notes, and we expect to offer the Class 1M-1, Class 1M-2, Class 1B, Class 2M-1, Class 2M-2 and Class 2B Notes (the "Offered Notes").
 The Exchangeable Notes and RCR Notes will be exchangeable for the related RCR Notes and Exchangeable Notes and in the Combinations described on Schedule I hereto.
 All the Notes will be issued pursuant to a Debt Agreement (the "Debt Agreement") to be dated as of the Closing Date.
 Under a Global Agency Agreement (the "Global Agency Agreement") to be dated as of the Closing Date between us and the Global Agent, Wells Fargo Bank will act as paying agent, registrar, transfer agent, authenticating agent and exchange administrator.
 See "The Agreements" in this Prospectus.
-Notwithstanding anything in this Prospectus to the contrary, the Class 2B Notes will not be issued on the Closing Date.
-See "Special Note" on the cover of this Prospectus.